 Should – Identify the types of mobile connectivity and the various pros and cons of each.

 Could – Give practical advice about phones abroad and Data Roaming issues.

 In order for a mobile phone to carry out its key functions, such as calls, texts and other uses such as data, it needs to be connected to a large network.
 Unlike telephones in the UK which run off wired systems, a mobile network relies on the use of satellites and transmitters to work.
 This network is called GSM (Global Systems for Mobile Communications).
 A GSM network is primarily global which allows people in different parts of the UK and parts of the world the ability to connect to one another.

-This video below explains how a phone connects to a GSM network.
+This video below explains how the SIM card in a mobile phone works, and how it lets the user connect to a GSM network.
 For the exam, you are not required to know the communication protocols as they are not covered in the syllabus.